columbiaspace/lioncub-fsw/README.md

 ## Running the code

 Run generate from the `proves-core-reference` directory.
 This generates the build cache for FPrime.
 When you regenerate, append a -f, this will purge the previous deployment.
-You only need to do generate if something in the core FPrime package has changes
+You only need to do generate if something in the core FPrime package has changed
 ```
 fprime-util generate
 ```